Danjb1/rsc-remastered/README.md

 Refactoring it can make it significantly easier to read and maintain the code, as shown by [this example](docs/example_refactor.md).
 This could pave the way for all sorts of future enhancements, and perhaps ports to other platforms.

-There are plenty of excellent server implementations out there already; any that support the latest client-server protocol will work alongside this client.

  > See **[about](docs/about.md)** for more information.

-## :hammer: Build
+## :hammer: Build & Run

 The project should work out-of-the-box with Eclipse.

-Be sure to include the provided `libs` and the `res` folder in the Build Path!
+Alternatively, it can be compiled manually on Windows by running `build.bat`, and subsequently run using `run.bat`.

 ## :chart_with_upwards_trend: Progress